 I watch the graceful movements between the hostess and her guest—every bow, shuffle, gesture and placement of utensils marks appreciation for the craft and respect for all in attendance.
 The bowl for serving tea is rotated clockwise in several stages.
-It like a ballet for a beverage.
+It is like a ballet for a beverage.
 As you watch, you realize this is an act of love; for no other reason fully explains why anyone would devote this much time and effort to perfecting an ancient tradition.

 We are given a round, pink sweet that is served before we drink.
 It is completely unforgivable to add sugar or honey to the tea, but the sweet—or wagashi—serves the function of balancing the bitter.
 Made of azuki bean paste, it is an unfamiliar taste though not entirely unpleasant and similar in texture to marzipan.
 It is beautifully shaped to mimic a ‘botan’ or peony flower.